What to know about anxious customers and their effect on customer service

 Finding Opportunity in the Anxious Customer Obstacle

 There are tried and true methods for effectively transforming anxiety into a positive brand experience.
-Beyond simply offering the opportunity for person-to-person dialog, strong customer experience programs also train their staff to do the following:
+Beyond simply offering the opportunity for person-to-person dialog, vital customer experience programs also train their staff to do the following:

 • Do what you say you’re going to do.
 The root of anxiety is doubt and uncertainty.
 Provide the anxious customer with an increasing sense of trust by delivering on your word.
 Trust is the key to turning an anxious client into a lifelong brand advocate.

-Blake Morgan, a senior contributor to Forbes, had this to say about an effective, modern approach to customer experience in a recent article: “Customers come to companies during all times of their lives, both good and bad.
+“Customers come to companies during all times of their lives, both good and bad.
 It’s up to companies to understand their customers’ situations and reduce customer stress when it matters most.
 After all, the customer experience doesn’t just stop when customers go through trying times.
 Companies need to do all they can to be a help and not a hindrance during times of stress and hardship.”

-In the end, AI and automated customer service tools have their place and actually create the space for customer experience teams to have more highly targeted and highly impactful one-on-one interactions with customers.
-Companies that are able to identify anxious customers quickly and can achieve the delicate balance between tech and touch will keep happy customers happy and will transform anxious customers into loyal brand advocates.
+Ultimately, AI and automated customer service tools have their place and create the space for customer experience teams to have more highly targeted and highly impactful one-on-one interactions with home service customers.

 Connect with Illumine8